DeusVult09/Practice-Session-1-css-methods/Grouping-selectors/README.md

 ## Reflection

-This exercises waere very easy.
+This exercises were very easy.
 I have not faces any challenges so far and could finish the exercises within a very short time span.